CRIDF’s aims and approaches

 The Climate Resilient Infrastructure Development Facility (CRIDF) is a DFID (UK Aid) supported programme working to provide long-term solutions to water issues that affect the lives of the poor in Southern Africa.
 Our focus is not on building short-term water infrastructure, but on working with organisations to show them how they can better build and manage their own water infrastructure to improve people’s lives.

 Because rivers, lakes and river basins cross borders, CRIDF is working with 12 different countries in Southern Africa that share water resources.
 In so doing, CRIDF aims to improve the lives of over 200 million people, many of them extremely poor.
-In terms of impact relative to programme costs, this averages out at less than 11 pence (GBP) per beneficiary in programme spend.
-This scale of impact and the high levels of value for money that CRIDF offers arise from the wide-ranging and long-term impacts that flow from improvements to water infrastructure.

 What is CRIDF’s approach?